 The Academics and Program Structure

 This program can be credit bearing according to each university’s policy.
 By default, three UConn credits are assigned to this program.

 LLAS 3293 Ecuadorian Society and Social Entrepreneurship (3 credits)

 Upon arrival in the country, all students spend the first segment of their time in Cuenca, attending orientation sessions, living with local families, studying Spanish intensively, participating in development discussions, visiting nearby development and relief organizations, and participating in project content and technical training.

 Students travel to Loja and visit different satellite work sites, staying with additional local families, in group living settings and/or in hotels.
 Students will work with Peace Corps Volunteers, local community service organizations, and local businesses.

 You should be prepared for the experience of a lifetime!
-During your four weeks in Ecuador, you will have the opportunity to learn the theories and then see them in practice.
+During your four weeks in Ecuador, you will have the opportunity to learn theories and see them in practice.
 You will experience daily life in towns and in rural areas.
-You will start out in Cuenca, staying with homestay families, participating in discussions, studying Spanish, visiting non-profits, and observing local social entrepreneurs at work.
-Upon leaving Cuenca you will travel to Loja and satellite locations, where you will work on individual or group development projects.
-As a final project you will have funding set aside to analyze and “invest” in a real local initiative that you will choose as a group.
+You will begin y our journey in Cuenca, staying with homestay families, participating in discussions, studying Spanish, visiting non-profits, and observing local social entrepreneurs at work.
+Upon leaving Cuenca, you will travel to Loja and satellite locations, where you will work on individual or group development projects.
+As a final project you will have funding set aside to analyze and “invest” in a real local initiative that is chosen as a group.
 This is a unique opportunity to witness and participate in real, high impact social entrepreneurship in a developing country.
-And of course you will have time to climb volcanoes, backcountry hike, and see the beauty that is the Incan culture.
+And, of course, you will have time to climb volcanoes, back-country hike, and see the beauty that is the Incan culture.
 Most importantly, you will be directly and concretely contributing to economic development in rural Ecuador.